 Deciding if Disney Vacation Club is worth it depends on the way you like to vacation.
 If you love your Disney home resort, you’ll be glad to know you’ll have priority booking there, and you should have no trouble returning.
-The con to this is that it’s not as easy to book stays at other resorts in the brand even though you’ll have access to them.
+With that said, it’s not as easy to book stays at other resorts in the brand, even though you’ll have access to them.

 Interval International Exchange

 If you’re looking to travel worldwide with your DVC membership—beyond just Epcot—you’ll need to sign up for an Interval International membership.
 This added hoop can feel like a lot (perhaps a con) for some families, especially considering the list of II fees that come with exchanging.